 The “clean meat” industry is focusing on solving the global demand for meat innovatively by using MSCs as a raw material to produce lab grown meat.
 Extensive research is being directed at using muscle precursor cells (satellite cells) and fat cells obtained from MSCs for this purpose.

 The MSC industry is also witnessing a huge demand for cGMP bioprocess media and ancillary materials (AMs), such as reagents.

 Global Market for MSCs

 Increasingly in recent years, MSC are regarded as a novel treatment approach and a therapeutic candidate for use within regenerative medicine.
-Most often, the therapeutic potential of MSCs is exploited via their paracrine effect on the surrounding environment.
+Most often the therapeutic potential of MSCs is exploited through the paracrine effects their exert on their environment.
 Specifically, MSCs have demonstrated the capacity to induce revascularization, protecting tissues from stress-induced apoptosis, and positively affecting the inflammatory response.